spassantino/HerbCrudProject/README.md

 ##Technologies Used
 Technologies involved in this project include Java, Spring MVC, JSP, and HTML/CSS.
 ##What I Would Add
 If given additional time I would add an option to view herbs grouped by keywords or common data.
-I also would like to incorporate a file or printwriter to save herbs when added in to the ArrayList.
+I also would like to incorporate a file or printwriter to save herbs on to a csv when added in to the ArrayList.
 ##Obstacles
 A stumbling point I encountered was identifying how to order an object to be retrieved by a specific attribute as well as update its value at the same time.